selsa-inube/bootcamps/content/frontend/html-css/html-css-ex-freecodecamp-magazine.md

+---
+title: freeCodeCamp - Magazine
+type: exercise
+topic: html, css
+---

-# A13: freeCodeCamp → Magazine
+# freeCodeCamp → Magazine

 In the New Responsive Web Design Certification, there is the Magazine project.
 The assignment is to complete the project.